Sourodip-ghosh123/Virtual-Stock-Market-App/README.md

 # Virtual Stock Market App

-The Virtual Stock Market App is a web application designed to simulate a stock trading environment where users can buy and sell virtual stocks, view market trends, learn about stock trading, and manage their profile.
+The Virtual Stock Market App is a web application designed to simulate a stock trading environment where users can buy and sell virtual stocks, view market trends, learn about stock trading, and manage their profiles.

 ## Documentation

 The project includes comprehensive documentation outlining the design, development plan, and competitive analysis:

 - `Code Documentation.pdf`: Detailed information about the codebase, including descriptions of the HTML, CSS, and JavaScript files.
-It outlines the structures, styles, and scripts that make up the front-end of the app.
+It outlines the structures, styles, and scripts that make up the front end of the app.

 - `Competitive Analysis_ Virtual Stock Market App.pdf`: An analysis of competing products in the virtual stock market space.
 It details the strengths and weaknesses of similar apps and identifies potential areas for our app to differentiate and excel.